Code-Institute-Submissions/F1-weather-tracker/testing/TESTING.md

 Large screen sizes:

-1. When the visitor enters the website, they will immediately see the full 2021 Formula 1 calendar on the left of the page.
+1. When the visitor enters the website, they will immediately see the full 2021 Formula 1 calendar on the left of the page. ([see screenshot](testing-img/desktop-calendar.png))
-2. Hovering an event on the calendar will change the mouse cursor to pointer and change the colours of the currently hovered event to indicate to the user that it can be clicked.
+2. Hovering an event on the calendar will change the mouse cursor to pointer and change the colours of the currently hovered event to indicate to the user that it can be clicked. ([see screenshot](testing-img/desktop-calendar-hover.png))
-3. Clicking on a calendar event will change the data displayed on the website to the selected event.
+3. Clicking on a calendar event will change the data displayed on the website to the selected event. ([see screenshot](testing-img/desktop-click.png))

 Smaller screen sizes:

-1. When the visitor enters the website, they will see the closest 2021 Formula 1 calendar event below the top (navigation) bar.
+1. When the visitor enters the website, they will see the closest 2021 Formula 1 calendar event below the top (navigation) bar. ([see screenshot](testing-img/mobile-calendar1.png))
-2. This calendar event has a hamburger menu icon on the left, indicating to the user that it can be selected.
+2. This calendar event has a hamburger menu icon on the left, indicating to the user that it can be selected. ([see screenshot](testing-img/HIC.png))
-3. After clicking on this single calendar event the full 2021 Formula 1 calendar will be displayed.
+3. After clicking on this single calendar event the full 2021 Formula 1 calendar will be displayed. ([see screenshot](testing-img/mobile-calendar2.png))
-4. Clicking on a calendar event will change the data displayed on the website to the selected event.
+4. Clicking on a calendar event will change the data displayed on the website to the selected event. ([see screenshot](testing-img/mobile-click.png))

 **_[Back to top](#contents)_**